srl-labs/containerlab/docs/manual/kinds/xrd.md

 To provide a user-defined config, take the [default configuration template](https://github.com/srl-labs/containerlab/blob/main/nodes/xrd/xrd.cfg) and add the necessary configuration commands without changing the rest of the file.
 This will result in proper automatic assignment of IP addresses to the management interface, as well as applying user-defined commands.

-!!!tip
+/// admonition
+    type: tip
 Check [SR Linux and XRd](../../lab-examples/srl-xrd.md) lab example where startup configuration files are provided to both nodes to see it in action.
+///

 #### Configuration persistency